Average-case Acceleration Through Spectral Density Estimation

+where the last equality follows from the fact that $P$ is a normalized polynomial, thus $P(0) = 1$. \end{proof}

-\section{Manipulation Over Polynomials}
+\section{Manipulation over Polynomials}

 This section summarize techniques used to transform the recurrence of orthogonal polynomials.
-We list these techniques here, but they are detailed in Appendix \ref{sec:manip}.

-In Appendix~\ref{subsec:ortho_affine}, Theorem~\ref{thm:transform_orthogonal_polynomials}, we show how to transform the recurrence of a polynomial $Q_t$, orthogonal w.r.t. $\mu(\lambda)$, into $P_t$, orthogonal to $\lambda\mu(\lambda)$.
-It is a common situation where we have an explicit recurrence of orthogonal polynomials for the density $\mu$, but not for $\lambda\mu(\lambda)$.
+In \ref{subsec:ortho_affine}, Theorem~\ref{thm:transform_orthogonal_polynomials}, we show how to transform the recurrence of a polynomial $Q_t$, orthogonal w.r.t. $\dif\mu(\lambda)$, into $P_t$, orthogonal to $\lambda\dif\mu(\lambda)$.
+It is a common situation where we have an explicit recurrence of orthogonal polynomials for the density $\mu$, but not for $\lambda\dif\mu(\lambda)$.

-However, Theorem \ref{thm:transform_orthogonal_polynomials} requires that the polynomials in the initial sequence $Q_t$ are monic, which means that the coefficient associated to the largest power is one.
+However, Theorem~\ref{thm:transform_orthogonal_polynomials} requires that the polynomials in the initial sequence $Q_t$ are monic, that is, a polynomial where the coefficient associated to the largest power is one.
 Unfortunately, most of explicit recurrences are \textit{not} monic.
-In Appendix~\ref{subsec:transform_monic}, more precisely in Proposition~\ref{prop:normalization_recurrence_monic}, we show a simple transformation of the recurrence of an orthogonal polynomial to make it monic.
+In \ref{subsec:transform_monic}, Proposition~\ref{prop:normalization_recurrence_monic}, we show a simple transformation of the recurrence of an orthogonal polynomial to make it monic.

 Finally, to build an algorithm, we need to have residual polynomials, i.e., polynomials $P_t$ such that $P_t(0)=1$.
-In Appendix~\ref{subsec:transformation_residual}, Proposition~\ref{prop:polynomial_conversion_normalized}, we give a technique that normalize the sequence to create residual polynomials.
+In \ref{subsec:transformation_residual}, Proposition~\ref{prop:polynomial_conversion_normalized}, we give a technique that normalize the sequence to create residual polynomials.

 An typical application is shown in Section~\ref{sec:uniform}.
-We start with the sequence of orthogonal polynomials orthogonal w.r.t. the uniform distribution, we apply Proposition~\ref{prop:normalization_recurrence_monic} to make the polynomials monic, then Theorem~\ref{thm:transform_orthogonal_polynomials} and finally Proposition~\ref{prop:polynomial_conversion_normalized} to finally deduce the optimal algorithm.
+We start with the sequence of orthogonal polynomials orthogonal w.r.t. the uniform distribution, we apply Proposition~\ref{prop:normalization_recurrence_monic} to make the polynomials monic, then Theorem~\ref{thm:transform_orthogonal_polynomials}, and finally Proposition~\ref{prop:polynomial_conversion_normalized} to finally deduce the optimal algorithm.